abdfaizaan/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 ## Task 1: Provision an Azure OpenAI resource

-Before you can use Azure OpenAI models, you must provision an Azure OpenAI resource in your Azure subscription.
+In this task, you will provision an **Azure OpenAI** resource in your Azure subscription.

 1. In the **Azure portal**, search for **OpenAI (1)** and select **Azure OpenAI (2)**.